AD Blocker Detected

 • 2% – Government

-Attaining a job as an exercise physiologist also takes additional time because of the hands-on experience required after graduating from college.
+A job as an exercise physiologist also takes additional time because of the hands-on experience required after college graduation.
 Similar to other careers in medicine, once you attain your bachelor’s and possibly master’s degree, you will also need to take the time to complete the proper certifications depending on your employer:

 American College of Sports Medicine